thijsBoet/understanding-typescript/README.md

 * Tuple  [2,'author'] array of fixed length and type
 * enum - enum {NEW, OLD}
 * any - any kind
+* unknown - unknown type (a bit more restrictive then any, therefore better)
+* never -
 ```typescript
 // enum names start with a Capital letter and it's convention to use all caps
 enum Status {ADMIN, READ_ONLY, AUTHOR} (ADMIN=0, READ_ONLY=1, AUTHOR=2)